-This Union Square drinking den is bringing Rio to New York by streaming the games on 21 high-definition TVs and projectors while serving Rio-inspired libations, plus $6 Cachaca shots.
-When you get frustrated or tired of the games, take a minute to enjoy some peace and quiet on the bar’s newly renovated patio and relish in those gorgeous city views.
+This Union Square drinking den is bringing Pyeongchang to New York by streaming the games on 21 high-definition TVs and projectors while serving delicious libations.

 There’s nothing better than drinking atop a rooftop bar, and the Sanctuary Hotel in Times Square is using this fact to its advantage during the Olympic games.
-The bar will show the Olympics in primetime during the duration of the event (Aug 5–23), so enjoy $12 specials on Brazilian Caipirinhas and Coxinhas as well as awesome views of the city.
+The bar will show the Olympics during the duration of the event, so order some shot-skis and enjoy the awesome views of the city.

 Watch athletes compete for international bragging rights at this Midtown spot, that is a bit more high-end compared to traditional sports bars.
 (The bar prides itself on its major athlete clientele including Carmelo Anthony, Dwayne Wade, Victor Cruz and more).
 All fun celebrity facts aside, the club is great if you want to watch the games while munching on savory bites like fried mac-and-cheese bars, pigs in a pretzel and wings.